Inkjet company Xaar cuts revenue forecast again

-The company said in its half-year report that it expected full-year revenue to come in between 115 million and 125 million pounds, down from the 130 million pounds it was forecasting last month.
+The company said in its half-year report that it expected full-year revenue to come in between 115 million and 125 million pounds ($191-$207 million), down from the 130 million pounds it was forecasting last month.

 "During the third quarter, demand from the ceramic tile decoration sector has softened, which we believe relates to a slowdown in construction activity in China," it said.